 Worldwide, there is increased pressure on the construction industry to be able to build more productively and more efficiently, particularly in core markets such as housing.
-The use of agile digital technologies and processes is now recognised by governments as central to enabling construction processes, including construction planning, to becoming more productive and efficient.
+The use of agile digital technologies and processes is now recognized by governments as central to enabling construction processes, including construction planning, to becoming more productive and efficient.
 The question is how to best do this across each construction management process, including construction planning.

 Developing the equivalent of line of balance techniques, pioneered in the manufacturing sector, for the construction sector, is one avenue we have felt worthwhile exploring.
 This technique suggests deeper consideration of pace and ways controlling it should be given to overcome current construction challenges affecting many construction sectors, high-rise residential included.